Economics Major & Concentration Requirements

 Empirical course in macroeconomic forecasting and time-series analysis.
 Topics include macroeconomic data, effective graphing techniques, ARIMA modeling, VAR modeling, how to evaluate forecasts, smoothing models, and the impact of forecasting on policymaking.

-ECON-270 and ECON-272, each with a grade of C- or better
+ECON 270 and ECON 272 both with a minimum grade of C-

 • ECON 406 Summer Undergraduate Research